 In 2015 we got lucky when we spotted both these elements to be present in a business called ‘Garware-Wall Ropes’, a Pune based technical textile giant.

 Technical textiles are textile materials and products used for their technical performance and functional properties.
 Unlike conventional textiles used traditionally for clothing or furnishing, technical textiles are used basically on account of their specific physical and functional properties and mostly by other user industries.
-The market for technical textiles is expanding as the products are being put to use by an ever increasing number of end users in various industries such as agriculture, clothing, construction, health care, transportation, packaging, sports, environmental protection, protective wear, and more.
+The market for technical textiles is expanding as the products are being put to use by an ever-increasing number of end-users in various industries such as agriculture, clothing, construction, healthcare, transportation, packaging, sports, environmental protection, protective wear, and more.
 These products are mainly manufactured using polymers like Polyethylene(PE), Polypropylene(PP), PVC and other varieties of polymers; which are all mainly derivatives of crude oil.

-Globally technical textile is $130 billion industry and forms over 50 per cent of overall textile industry.
+Globally technical textile is $130 billion industry and forms over 50 per cent of the overall textile industry.
 The size of the Indian technical textile industry is estimated to be north of Rs 1,00,000 Cr.
-Garware though is present only in select pockets; ~10 per cent of this market i.e. the market size of Garware’s current offerings in the domestic market stand at around Rs 10,000 Cr. of which the company’s share comes at around 4 per cent (Rs 400 Cr. domestic revenues).
+Garware though is present only in select pockets; ~10 per cent of this market i.e. the market size of Garware’s current offerings in the domestic market stand at around Rs 10,000 Cr. of which the company’s share comes at around 4 percent (Rs 400 Cr. domestic revenues).

 Some of the key products & solutions offered by Garware:

 - Fishing Nets: As an innovative solution provider, Garware caters to the global requirement of the various discerning users in the active and passive fishing with products of Synthetic Fishing Ropes, Twines, Nets, Fabricated Products and services of acclaimed international standards.
-Garware is market leader in fisheries industry with over 60% market share in India and a dominant player in many parts of the world.
+Garware is the market leader in fisheries industry with over 60% market share in India and a dominant player in many parts of the world.
 India is the second largest producer of fish in the world with 5.43% share.

 - Aquaculture: Its application focus and user centric approach has enabled Garware to offer Customized Synthetic Cages, Predator Nets and Mooring System Ropes of stringent international standards for Aquaculture that are used in marine, inland and brackish water environment.

-- Sport Nets: Tennis, Golf, Volleyball, Soccer, & other sports, sold under ‘Sportiva’ brand.
+- Sports Nets: Tennis, Golf, Volleyball, Soccer, & other sports, sold under ‘Sportiva’ brand.
 In most major global sporting events like Wimbledon and FIFA Garware Sportiva nets are used.
 Garware is largest sports goods exporter from India.